Bivi Rigging Guide

 P.S.
 At the rear entrance, you can rig up some extra tarps to make it more comfortable.

-This is one large tarp covering most of the internal roof.
-There are two main cross-ropes to hold it up, ties at the back edge and 'knitting' to reduce sagging in the almost-flat central area.
-The objective is to get it taut enough and square enough that almost all the water runs down the top and out the front not collecting in 'buckets', which then drip.
+This is one large tarp covering most of the internal roof and coming out both the front and the back to the ground.
+There are two main cross-ropes, one at either entrance to hold it up, another central cross-rope, and 'knitting' to reduce sagging in the almost-flat central area.
+The objective is to get it taut enough and square enough that almost all the water runs down the top and out the front, rather than collecting in 'buckets', which then drip.
 That means that it has to be fitted quite 'flat'.

 Ideally the lines that run down from back to front should be so tight that no cross-lines are needed.
 Thene there can be no dripping pockets at all.
 This requires threading lines through maillons in the roof, rather than tying them off, then pulling down on the line with all your weight (jammer and a friend useful) before tying off at another bolt at about waist level.
 You should not need to put in new bolts, they should all be in place already.